This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Chile.

 If the affected arbitrator was appointed in virtue of a submission agreement, and such agreement does not provide for a substitute arbitrator, the agreement will become invalid.
 On the contrary, arbitration clauses allow for the appointment of a new arbitrator to continue the proceeding, in cases where the arbitrator originally designated is impeded to fulfill his or her duty.

-The International Commercial Arbitration Law No 19.971 (ICAL) states in Article 14(1) that an arbitrator may resign or be removed by the parties if he or she is impeded to perform their functions by de jure o de facto reasons, or if the arbitrator fails to perform their duties within a reasonable period of time.
+The ICAL states in Article 14(1) that an arbitrator may resign or be removed by the parties if he or she is impeded to perform their functions by de jure o de facto reasons, or if the arbitrator fails to perform their duties within a reasonable period of time.

-Finally, the Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center (CAM Santiago) contain in Article 15 a substitution procedure for arbitrators that leave office for reasons such as recusal, resignation, incapacity or parties agreement.
-According to the said provision, the substitute arbitrator shall be appointed in accordance to the Rules of International Commercial Arbitration of CAM Santiago that were applicable to the appointment of the arbitrator being substituted, unless such institution decides as its own discretion, on the pertinence for applying a different procedure.
+Finally, the Rules of International Commercial Arbitration of CAM Santiago contain in Article 15 a substitution procedure for arbitrators that leave office for reasons such as recusal, resignation, incapacity or parties agreement.
+According to the said provision, the substitute arbitrator shall be appointed in accordance to the Rules of International Commercial Arbitration of CAM Santiago that were applicable to the appointment of the arbitrator being substituted, unless such institution decides at its own discretion on the pertinence for applying a different procedure.
 As for the continuance of the procedure, Article 15(3) states that “a change in the composition of the arbitral tribunal does not invalidate by that mere fact the resolutions rendered by the arbitral tribunal prior to the substitution of an arbitrator”.

 Are arbitrators immune from liability?

 In domestic arbitration, an arbitrator may be held liable if a party challenges its final award by filing a recourse of complaint (recurso de queja) before the Court of Appeals.
-As stated in Article 545 of the Code of Judicial Organization (CJO), the recourse of complaint purpose is to correct faults and serious abuses committed in the rendering of the final award, which may also be set aside by the local court.
+As stated in Article 545 of the CJO, the recourse of complaint’s purpose is to correct faults and serious abuses committed in the rendering of the final award, which may also be set aside by the local court.
 According to Article 548 of the CJO, parties have 5 business days from the notice of the final award to file the recourse of complaint.
 Also, parties may seek for an arbitrators’ liability by filing against them a disciplinary complaint before local courts (queja).

-As for international arbitration, the International Commercial Arbitration Law No 19.971 does not contains specific provision regarding arbitrators’ liability and the Santiago Arbitration and Mediation Center (CAM Santiago) Rules of International Commercial Arbitration, exclude in Article 4 the arbitral tribunal’s liability for “acts or failures relating to the arbitral process they are conducting”.
+As for international arbitration, the ICAL does not contain specific provision regarding arbitrators’ liability and the CAM Santiago Rules of International Commercial Arbitration, exclude in Article 4 the arbitral tribunal’s liability for “acts or failures relating to the arbitral process they are conducting”.

 Finally, arbitrators may be liable under Chilean criminal law for acts that are crime constitutive for judges, such as the crime of prevarication.

-International Commercial Arbitration Law No 19.971 (ICAL) does recognize the principle of competence-competence, as its Article 16(1) states that the arbitral tribunal may decide on its own competence, even about the exceptions that may arose in regard of the existence or validity of the arbitration agreement.
-This principle is also found in Article 16 of the Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center, in the same terms as in the ICAL.
+The ICAL does recognize the principle of competence-competence, as its Article 16(1) states that the arbitral tribunal may decide on its own competence, even regarding exceptions that may arise relating to the existence or validity of the arbitration agreement.
+This principle is also found in Article 16 of the Rules of International Commercial Arbitration of CAM Santiago, on the same terms as in the ICAL.

-Consequently, in case a party commences an arbitral proceeding in apparent breach of an arbitration agreement, the matter shall be submitted to the decision of the arbitral tribunal, since such tribunal is the authority entitled by law to rule on its own competence.
+Consequently, in the event that a party commences an arbitral proceeding in apparent breach of an arbitration agreement, the matter shall be submitted to the decision of the arbitral tribunal, which is the authority entitled by law to rule on its own competence.

-The International Commercial Arbitration Rules of the Santiago Arbitration and Mediation Center (CAM Santiago), state that an arbitral proceeding commences upon the sending by the claimant of the request of arbitration to both the respondent and CAM Santiago.
+The International Commercial Arbitration Rules of CAM Santiago, state that an arbitral proceeding commences upon the sending by the claimant of the request of arbitration to both the respondent and CAM Santiago.
 The claimant shall also accompany the payment of the advance or proof thereof, of part of the administrative fees of CAM Santiago (Articles 5(1) and 5(2)).

-Under the International Commercial Arbitration Law No 19.971, the arbitration proceeding commences on the date the respondent receives the claimant’s request of arbitration, unless otherwise agreed by the parties (Article 21).
+Under the ICAL, the arbitration proceeding commences on the date the respondent receives the claimant’s request of arbitration, unless otherwise agreed by the parties (Article 21).

 As for the limitation periods, parties shall comply with the statues of limitations established in the law applicable to the substance of the dispute.

 If the respondent fails to participate in arbitration, and the arbitral tribunal has not yet been constituted, both national and international regulations allow the local courts to appoint the arbitrator(s) in order to commence the arbitration procedure.
-For national arbitration, Article 232 of the Code of Judicial Organization states as a general rule, that the appointment of the arbitrator shall be upon unanimous parties’ agreement.
-Nevertheless, if such agreement is not met, the ordinary judicature shall appoint a sole arbitrator, who must be a different individual of the first to options indicated by the parties.
-If such procedure is not possible due to the failure of one of the parties to participate, the ordinary judicature shall appoint the arbitrator under the Code of Civil Procedure rules for the appointment of legal experts.
+For national arbitration, Article 232 of the CJO states as a general rule, that the appointment of the arbitrator shall be upon unanimous parties’ agreement.
+Nevertheless, if such agreement is not met, the ordinary judicature shall appoint a sole arbitrator, who must be a different individual of the first two options indicated by the parties.
+If such procedure is not possible due to the failure of one of the parties to participate, the ordinary judicature shall appoint the arbitrator under the CCP rules for the appointment of experts.

-Regarding of international arbitration, Article 11 of the International Commercial Arbitration Law No 19.971 provides for arbitrators appointment procedures to be applicable when a party fails to participate in the arbitration, as previously explained in Sections 13 and 14 above.
+Regarding international arbitration, Article 11 of the ICAL provides for arbitrators appointment procedures to be applicable when a party fails to participate in the arbitration.

-These procedures allow the arbitration to move forward, despite the respondents default and also allow the arbitration procedure to move forward without the need of compelling by local courts.
+These procedures allow the arbitration to move forward, despite the respondents default and without the need of compelling by local courts.

 In what circumstances is it possible for a state or state entity to invoke state immunity in connection with the commencement of arbitration proceedings?